Solace Ruby SDK Documentation

 - Instruction-specific data layouts documented in comments

-High-Level Program Methods
+High-Level Program Classes

-Program clients provide convenient interfaces for common operations, handling transaction assembly, signing, and submission.
+Now that we have the mid-level instruction builders, we can create high-level program classes that provide convenient interfaces for common operations, handling transaction assembly, signing, and submission.

 SPL Token Program